 So we learned that if the "subordinating conj" comes in the beginning of the sentence, the second sentence changes so that subject and verb switch places. but what will happen to the second sentence if it's a question? like this example. can someone pls write me the word order? dank je

 Hi Amir.
 What you are asking is better expressed as follows: "If a subordinate clause comes at the beginning of the sentence, the word order in the main clause changes so that subject and verb switch places."

 1. If the main clause is a question that includes a question word (such as "when", "where", etc), then the main clause begins with the question word, and the finite verb comes second.
 (That is what is happening in the DL sentence at the top of this page).

-2. If the main clause is a question that does not include a question word (that is, if the main clause is a yes/no question), then the word order is the same as if the main clause were a declarative sentence.
+2. If the main clause is a question that does not include a question word (that is, if the main clause is a yes/no question), then the word order is the same as if the main clause were an inverted declarative sentence.
 That is, the verb comes first in the clause.
 For example: "Als jij hem niet hebt, is de tas verloren?"
-Notice that in this case, it is only intonation that distinguishes the question from a declarative statement:
+Notice that in this case, in Dutch it is only intonation (not word order) that distinguishes the question from a declarative statement: